-Many developers start development at their local environment and then go to testing/staging environment when the work is done.
+Many developers start development in their local environment and then go to testing/staging environment when the work is done.
 In many instances, the local environment has minimal resources required for development.
 Most of the beginners prefer managed WordPress hosting but developers like to develop a website in a localized environment.
 If you are working with WordPress, setting up virtual hosts and free XAMPP/WAMP stack is a straightforward task.

 XAMPP/WAMP stack ensures that when the time comes to take the project live, the database(s) could be moved easily without any hassle.

-In this tutorial, I am going to demonstrate how you can set up virtual hosts for WordPress websites with XAMPP running on Windows 10.
+In this tutorial, I am going to demonstrate how you can set up and configure virtual hosts for WordPress websites with XAMPP running on Windows 10.